bfiloteo/LibraryDatabase/README.md

 Have MYSQL shell and Java installed in vscode.

-For MYSQL Shell, create new connection:
+For MYSQL Shell, create new connection:<br>
   Caption: Localhost 8.0<br>
   Host Name or IP Address: localhost<br>
   User Name: root (otherwise _YOUR_ MYSQL username)<br>